Sigma-Ryden/SerializationFixture/README.md

-# SF (SerializationFixture) - Simple serialization library
+# Eightser - Simple serialization library

-`SF` is a flexible and extensible C++ library with many features, that will allow you to easily and quickly turn your objects into a sequence of bits.
+`Eightser` is a flexible and extensible C++ library with many features, that will allow you to easily and quickly turn your objects into a sequence of bits.
 The library has a small code base, but enough to use it.